aisinternational/Yanomami-Research-Project/README.md

 <param ve-entity eid="Q221092"> <!-- Mauritshuis -->
 <param ve-entity eid="Q36600"> <!-- The Hague -->

-# Sample visual essay
+# Geographical Location

-This is a sample visual essay demonstrating a few key features of a Visual Essay.
+The Yanomami live in the remote forest of the orinoco river basin in southern Venezuela and the northernmost reaches of the Amazon River basin in Northern Brazil.
+At over 9.6 million hectares, the Yanomami territory in Brazil is twice the size of Switzerland.
+In Venezuela, the Yanomami live in the 8.2 million hectare Alto Orinoco – Casiquiare Biosphere Reserve.
+Together, these areas form the largest forested indigenous territory in the world.
 Additional [Documentation](https://github.com/JSTOR-Labs/juncture/wiki) and [examples](https://jstor-labs.github.io/juncture-examples) are available for reference.
 <param ve-image
        manifest="https://iiif.juncture-digital.org/manifest/6dd738aed85597cac540ad31dd5818e86ef7f2918c7b43a9eb3123d5538e6e4c">